10bulls/zumo1/README.md

 [Main GIT repository](https://github.com/10bulls/zumo1)

 This project makes use of a customised build of **micropython** for Teensy.
-This was added when micropython for Teensy was in early development.
-Details for adding this project can be found here.
+This was added when micropython for Teensy was in early development as at 2014-02-19.
+Details for adding this library can be found [here](#micropython-for-teensy).